TareqRafed/Nadsoft-react/README.md

 ex: "JOB360 uses JOB in jira" so we use "JOB-" instead of "NADSOFT-"

-using the prefix is required, or commit-lint will reject you commit, unless you change its rules
+using the prefix is required, or commit-lint will reject your commit, unless you change its rules

 ```
 git clone https://github.com/TareqRafed/Nadsoft-react/